Arduino Hello World

 This project uses the digital pins 9, 10 and 11, and the function "analogWrite" which outputs a PWM signal with varying "on" time, which has the effect of controlling the brightness

 This plot shows how the r, g, and b variables changes as hue progresses through the range 0 to 360.
+At any point within that range, the sum of the 3 channels adds up to 120.

 I found that lowering the brightness of my LED means that its not so blidingly bright, but you can manage this with resistors too.